Goat Breeds List – Picking The Best Goat For Your Family

 Goat Breed #3 – Kiko

 Kiko goats are another breed of meat goat that is a lot like the Boer goats mentioned above.
-A
+Kiko goats are a hardy breed that can withstand cold and inclement weather.
+They can thrive in tough climates, making them an ideal choice for those living in harsh conditions.

-• durable goat, they tend to kid very well with little or no assistance.
+• They are durable goats that tend to kid very well with little or no assistance.

 • They have straight noses with medium-length ears.